-Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home during the winter months.
+Advantages of Geothermal Heating The fall season is a good reminder that it's time to start thinking about the task of heating your home during the winter months.
 According to the Department of Energy, the typical family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy gets wasted.
 The secret to saving energy and money is to investigate energy efficient improvements for your home.
 A Port Washington geothermal home comfort system uses the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the professionals at WaterFurnace, most systems are easy to install in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to dispense conditioned air through the Port Washington home or business.
 Although the original investment in a geothermal system may be higher than the investment in a regular system, the long-term return on that investment makes it worthwhile.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
-For most homes, the payments associated with installing the new system will be entirely covered by the monthly savings from having an energy-efficient geothermal system.
+For most homes, the payments connected with installing the new system will be entirely covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most efficient heating and cooling systems available.
 Installation of a geothermal system begins with a visit from your Port Washington geothermal dealer.
 The dealer will measure your home, analyze your heating and cooling needs and assess your property to decide the best location for your loop system.
 If you own a home that does not have an existing duct system, your geothermal dealer can simply retrofit your home to include one.
 Once installed, a geothermal system requires less maintenance than a standard heating and cooling system and runs more efficiently, delivering an impressive five units of energy per one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water expenses.
 Another advantage -- geothermal systems use no fossil fuel and give off no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, improved indoor air quality and less noise as they minimize their carbon footprint.
-To find a geothermal system that suits your needs, contact Professional Geothermal Systems today or talk to one of our experts at [[phone]].
+To find a geothermal system that meets your needs, contact Professional Geothermal Systems today or talk to one of our experts at 262-268-9767.